-Explosion hazard!
+Explosion Hazard!

-- ▶ Please refer to the separate documentation on applications in hazardous areas for the safety instructions. - For optimum electromagnetic compatibility: - Keep potential matching line as short as possible - Observe minimum cross-section of 2.5 mm2 (14 AWG)
+- ► Please refer to the separate documentation on applications in hazardous areas for the safety instructions. - For optimum electromagnetic compatibility: - Keep the potential matching line as short as possible - Observe a cross-section of at least 2.5 mm (14 AWG)